ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Certain operations at the Group Manager could result in side effects on network nodes, in terms of communications with the Group Manager and with one another as members of the same OSCORE group.
 These side effects are compiled in {{sssec-effects-overwrite-joining-nodes}} and {{sssec-effects-overwrite-group-members}} with respect to the overwriting of an existing group configuration, in {{sssec-effects-update-joining-nodes}} and {{sssec-effects-update-group-members}} with respect to the selective update of an existing group configuration, and in {{sssec-effects-delete-group-members}} with respect to the deletion of an OSCORE group and of its corresponding configuration.

 By delegating the creation, (re)-configuration, and deletion of OSCORE groups to an Administrator, the Group Manager can be agnostic of the specific applications using secure group communication.
-At the same time, even when providing the admin interface defined in this document, the Group Manager could additionally take the initiative in creating, (re-)configuring, and deleting some of its OSCORE groups through a local application interface, i.e., without the involvement of an Administrator.
+Nonetheless, even when providing the admin interface defined in this document, the Group Manager could additionally take the initiative in creating, (re-)configuring, and deleting some of its OSCORE groups through a local application interface, i.e., without the involvement of an Administrator.

 ## Logging ## {#ops-cons-logging}